idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step08_test_harness.md

 !include commands/run_tests.md

-If the test passed, the terminal output should look something like that shown below.
+If the tests passed, the terminal output should look something like that shown below.

 ```
 test:kernels/darcy_pressure.test ..........................................................................
 OK